CerebrasResearch/nanoGNS/exact/README.md

 We wanted a way to make sure we always log the GNS metrics without having to rely on `wandb` so we added a `tracker` object that wraps the `wandb.log` or operates independently.
-It's a simple wrapper that logs to a CSV file.
 It's necessary because the GNS is best computed offline from measured statistics so the EMA parameters can be adjusted (this can be done using `gns-analysis.py`).

 ```diff
  # logging